Last Updated on March 9, 2021 by CanaryDevelopmentAdmin

 While it isn’t a glass-clad 40+ storey skyscraper, interestingly the homely feel Lincoln Plaza obtains from the sprawling layout and mass of residents spaces is something that the latest developments are eager to obtain.
 The Canary Wharf groups no-expense-spared building One Park Drive, is deliberately circular in an attempt to break away and distance itself from the rectilinear glass towers of the financial center.

-Despite the Carbuncle Cup, it looks like Galliard were right and the development remains very popular.
-Overall, it looks like a great place to live.
+Despite the Carbuncle Cup, it looks like Galliard were right, and the development remains very popular.